 Surin Islands, located in the Andaman Sea very close to the border of Myanmar, are protected by Mu Ko Surin National Marina Park.
 There are 2 islands close to each other, Koh Surin Nuea (north) and Koh Surin Tai (south).

-Tip: From the beginning of May until the end of October the island is closed to tourism.
+Tip: From the beginning of May until the end of October the islands are closed to tourism.

 Where to stay in Mu Koh Surin?

 You can spend the night in bungalows or tents provided by the national park.

 The best way to reach the Surin Archipelago is by boat from Khao Lak.
 The islands can only be reached by speed boats departing from Khuraburi city in Phang Nga region.
 There are many tours offering excursion to Surin Islands from Phuket and Khao Lak.

 Central Andaman Coast